hydna/hydna-text/introduction.md

 An important distinction to make is that a stream is not synonymous with a connection; there can be hundreds of open streams over the same connection.

-Clients typically communicate by sending and receiving messages from the same stream.

 When you open a stream you need supply a few parameters: a *domain*, a *stream address* and the mode in which you wish to open the stream.

 #### Domains

-A *domain* is an identifier for your "zone" in Hydna.
-It's also, incidentally a real fully qualified domain name to which a connection will be made.
+A *domain* is an identifier for a isolated "zone" in Hydna.
+It's also, incidentally, a fully qualified domain name to which a connection will be made.

 #### Stream Address